ankitalodha05/learning-journal/terraform15032025/Terraform.Tfstate.md

 Understanding `terraform.tfstate` is **critical for managing infrastructure effectively**.
 By following best practices, you can avoid state corruption, collaborate efficiently, and maintain consistent deployments. 🚀

-Terraform allows you to rename the state file, but Terraform will not automatically recognize it unless explicitly specified.

-By default, Terraform looks for terraform.tfstate in the working directory.
-If you rename the state file, running terraform plan alone will not work unless you tell Terraform where to find the new state file.